 state

-field in the response. - Possible values include:
+field in the response.'STATE_COMPLETED_SUCCESS'

 : The entire transaction finished successfully.'STATE_COMPLETED_ERROR'